 The DNP Program consists of 39 credit hours beyond the master's degree.
 Residency practice hours for DNP students with less than 500 master's-level residency hours will be individually evaluated based on their own transcripts.
-Additional residency hours can be completed in the Program and may occur in the student's place of nursing employment, or at health care organization sites.
-The practice component is conducted with the assistance of professional mentors or supervisors who practice in the community where the residency is conducted.
-Goals and objectives of the practice experience are negotiated with the student's faculty.
+Additional residency hours can be completed in the program.
+The practice component is conducted with the assistance of professional mentors or supervisors.
+Goals and objectives of the practice experience are negotiated with the student's mentor.